weizuo27/NPUBuilder/DSE_algo/readme.md

-1. Input files need to be prepared to run the flow: go to folder ./inputFiles
+1. Input files need to be prepared to run the flow:
+    * ./inputFiles

-    IP_config_w (The list of IPs to select among and their configurations)
+        * IP_config_w (The list of IPs to select among and their configurations)

-    This can be generated in src/latency_estimation/genIPconfig.py (after generation, file needs to be copied here)
+            * This can be generated in src/latency_estimation/genIPconfig.py (after generation, file needs to be copied here)

     layerIDMapping(The layer ID of each layer for a network.
 I have given example for four networks, named as "layerIDMappingXXNet", can copy them as "layerIDMapping")